SEND sensory and physical needs

 • direct teaching of specialist skills

-• advice or support during transition
+• advice or support during the transition

 • advice on appropriate specialist resources